divyadhimaan/lld-playground/concepts/spring-boot/glosssary.md

     - Holds application data.
     - Passed to the view for rendering.
 - View:
-    - The UI representation, usually JSP, Thymeleaf, or other template engines.
+    - The SpotifyUi representation, usually JSP, Thymeleaf, or other template engines.
 - ViewResolver:
     - Helps locate and render the correct view.